Teen

 Dani on her 16th birthday at the Colorado Fondue Company.
 That moose keeps getting lower.

 A Midsummer Night’s Dream.
-At the annual Trinity Awards ceremony, Dani won the Summer Theater Award for her performance in A Midsummer Night’s Dream, presented to her by drama instructor Richard Width.
+At the annual Trinity Awards ceremony, Dani won the Summer Theater Award, presented by drama instructor Richard Width.

 Opening night of Macbeth.

 The Importance of Being Earnest.
-Dani stepped into this role just 8 days before the show, when the girl playing Gwendolen had to cancel.
+Dani stepped into the role of Gwendolen just 8 days before the show, when the original actress had to cancel.

 Senior photos – taken so early she’s still 16!